Copper Peptides and Hair Growth

 The skin of the mouse to the right was shaved, then treated in three spots with Copper Peptides.
 The result is a much more rapid hair growth (the three circular patches of hair) in the three spots treated with Copper Peptides.

+While human hair growth will not respond nearly as dramatically as in mice, skin health and hair follicle function are closely interrelated.
+New skin appears to arise from the hair follicle.
 As a person ages, our hair follicles get smaller, producing thinner hair shafts.
 The blood circulation system that supplies nutrients and oxygen to the hair follicle send fewer blood vessels to the hair follicle, thus inhibiting the vital flow of nutrients to the hair follicle.

 Copper-peptide complexes improve skin health and a more healthy skin increases the blood vessel network to the hair follicles resulting in larger follicles that grow hair faster with thicker hair shafts.